 About Marshall Tree Service and Landscaping

 Marshall’s Tree Services should be your one-stop destination if you are looking for tree care and landscaping services in the South Florida region.
 Our services include tree and stump removal, pruning, installation, landscaping, and pest control services.
-You can call (754) 235-1926 or (786) 738-4886 to schedule a free review or to learn more about our tree and landscaping services.
-You can also reach us via email at email@example.com or fill out our contact form to get a call back from us.
+You can call (754) 235-1926 or (786) 738-4886 to schedule a free review or to learn more about our tree trimming and landscaping services.
+To learn more about landscape design services in Broward County, you can also reach us via email at email@example.com or fill out our contact form to get a call back from us.